toextendmylimits/LeetCode/000-backtrack.md

 # Backtrack
 1. [113.
 Path Sum II](https://leetcode.com/problems/path-sum-ii)
-  Need to use backtrack as result is all the paths
+  Need to use backtrack as result is all the paths.
+  Time complexity is O(N^2) as O(N) for traversing nodes and O(N) for copying path
     <details>

         def dfs(node, targetSum, path, result):